eldavojohn/baby-town-frolics/README.md

 # baby-town-frolics

-A simple project for a groovy pcap parsing library that is highly configurable and easier to use than a wrapper around tshark/wireshark.
+A simple project for a groovy pcap parsing library that is highly configurable and easier to use than a JVM wrapper around tshark/wireshark.

 More details and instructions on how to use as functionality firms up.